polkadot-ui/library/packages/cloud-core/README.npm.md

 ## Docs

-- [Polkadot Cloud Docs: Using Themes](https://polkadot.cloud/using-themes): How to use core themes in your Polkadot dapp.
+- [Polkadot Cloud Docs: Using Themes](https://polkadot.cloud/using-themes): How to use core themes in your Polkadot dApps.

 ## License